Dream Elsewhere|Liberty Routes

 TOURIST

-US citizens can enter Honduras visa-free for up to 90 days as part of the CA-4 agreement (covering Honduras, Guatemala, El Salvador, and Nicaragua).
-Can be extended for an additional period.
-Often used by remote workers without a dedicated digital nomad visa option.
+US citizens may enter Honduras visa-free for up to 90 days as part of the CA-4 agreement (Honduras, Guatemala, El Salvador, Nicaragua).
+Extendable once for an additional 90 days.

 3 months